Skip to main content

 Pros:

-• Offers a clean slate with consistent learner experience
+• Offers a clean slate with a consistent learner experience

 • New versions can be promoted in content announcements